 The prevalence of chronic conditions and the range of factors contributing to their development are increasing and placing demands on communities and health care systems worldwide.
 Major chronic conditions will be considered within a continuum of care with a particular emphasis on primary health care and the prevention, rehabilitation and management of chronic conditions in the Australian and International contexts.
 You will examine and critique a range of current policies, frameworks, strategies and approaches to the prevention and management of chronic conditions and then contextualise and apply these findings to your particular area of practice or interest.

 Forensic Psychology is readily acknowledged as one of the fastest growing areas of psychology in the world.
 Psychologists are now involved significantly in policing, judicial procedures and correctional processes.
 The term 'forensic' literally means 'of or used in law courts' (Australian Oxford Paperback Dictionary).
-The phrase 'psychology and the law', however, is now used more generally to describe the different ways in which psychology and law intersect - namely the psychology of the law, psychology in the law, and psychology by the law.
+The phrase 'psychology and the justice system', however, is now used more generally to describe the different ways in which psychology and law intersect - namely the psychology of the law, psychology in the law, and psychology by the law.
 By its very nature the study of psychology and law draws from a wide multidisciplinary base for the application of specialised knowledge.
-As a student of this discipline area, you will need a broad introductory appreciation of (and a critical perspective on) what the study of psychology and the law involves.
+As a student of this discipline area, you will need a broad introductory appreciation of (and a critical perspective on) what the study of psychology involves.

 As healthcare providers, nurses need knowledge, skills, and attributes to implement person-centred care to people from all backgrounds.
 To fulfil regulatory requirements and ethical and professional standards of nursing, this foundational unit introduces cultural safety a model underpinning students' development and practice.Nursing practice requires a sound understanding of the expectations of consumers, employers, the profession, and the wider community.
 An understanding of the impact of our own cultures and those of professions and systems is essential to provide nursing care that is free of racism, stigma and other forms of discrimination across all practice settings.
 This unit introduces the social determinants of health which underpin cultural safety and its focus on societal responses to diversity and the impacts of these responses on health.
 The unit provides a basis for developing respect and compassion as well as professional standards.